biomedia-mira/chexploration/README.md

 ![Components of a deep neural networks](assets/network.png "Components of a deep neural networks")

 This repository contains the code for the paper
 > B. Glocker, C. Jones, M. Bernhardt, S. Winzeck. [_Algorithmic encoding of protected characteristics and its implications on performance disparities_](https://arxiv.org/abs/2110.14755).
-2021. pre-print arXiv:2110.14755. _under review_
+2021. pre-print arXiv:2110.14755. _submitted for peer-review_

 ## Dataset